 A common misconception is that only stills 1 gallon and smaller are legal.
 This is not true.
-Actual law merely states that stills 1 gallon or less are not tracked by the TTB under any circumstance (see more on this below).
+Actual law merely states that stills 1 gallon or less that are not being used to distill alcohol are not tracked by the TTB (see more on this below.
 It is perfectly legal to own a still larger than 1 gallon so long as it is not being used to distill alcohol or it is permitted to be used for distilling fuel alcohol or spirits.

 Federal Distilled Spirits & Federal Fuel Alcohol Permit

-In short, unless you're opening a distillery with the intention of selling your product in a tasting room or liquor stores, don't even bother looking into getting a distilled spirits permit; it's way to expensive and complicated for a home distiller to obtain.
+In short, unless you're opening a distillery with the intention of selling your product in liquor stores, don't even bother looking into getting a distilled spirits permit; it's way too expensive and complicated for a home distiller to obtain.
 Instead pursue a fuel alcohol permit (which we'll describe next).

 Option two is a Federal Fuel Alcohol Permit (link below), which is free and easy to get.
 We've never heard of anyone being denied the permit and have never heard of anyone even being checked up on.
 Just be advised that the feds will expect that you're putting your alcohol in you lawnmower, and not drinking it!